Indiana Jones and the Great Circle: Critical reception

-Indiana Jones and the Great Circle received "generally favorable" reviews from critics, according to the review aggregator website Metacritic, and 94% of critics recommended the game on OpenCritic.
+Indiana Jones and the Great Circle received "generally favorable" reviews from critics, according to the review aggregator website Metacritic, and 93% of critics recommended the game on OpenCritic.

 Critics praised the game as "immersive" and noted that the gameplay systems, such as the melee combat, puzzle systems, and first-person view accurately reflected Indiana Jones as seen in the movies.
-Alex Donaldson of VG247 wrote that the game successfully represented "all of Indiana Jones as a character - the adventurer, the professor, the ladies’ man, the action hero".
+Alex Donaldson of VG247 wrote that the game successfully represented "all of Indiana Jones as a character—the adventurer, the professor, the ladies' man, the action hero".
 The first-person view in particular was also noted as a differentiator from other action-adventure games such as Tomb Raider and Uncharted.
-The puzzle system, and especially the hint system, were applauded.
-The stealth system was less roundly liked however, as several critics found them to be "simplistic".
-Ash Parrish of The Verge wrote that the game "would’ve been better as a movie."
+Side quests were commended by Jordan Middler in Video Games Chronicle for being as meaningful as the main quests.
+The puzzle system, and especially the hint system, were applauded, with Middler adding that they were "well-designed" with a hint system that did not shout the answer at the player.
+The stealth system was less roundly liked, however, as several critics found them to be "simplistic".
+Ash Parrish of The Verge wrote that the game "would've been better as a movie", criticizing its gameplay for being simple and boring.
 The level design also received acclaim, especially Vatican City.
 Several critics compared the level design to those found in modern Deus Ex games and Dishonored, and liked how the game rewarded players for exploring.
 Its more linear action sequences were also praised for being bombastic and imaginative.

-One reviewer called The Great Circle one of the best licensed games in history, and another wrote that the game had a "gripping and memorable global conspiracy plot", and that the game restored the franchise's legacy following disappointments such as Dial of Destiny and Kingdom of the Crystal Skull.
+Donaldson called The Great Circle one of the best licensed games in history, and Katharine Castle from Eurogamer wrote that the game had a "gripping and memorable global conspiracy plot", and that the game restored the franchise's legacy following disappointments such as Kingdom of the Crystal Skull (2008) and Dial of Destiny (2023).
 The cutscenes were also praised as being well-directed, with Luke Reilly of IGN writing that it conveyed the "slightly slapstick Indiana Jones humour" and remarking that the game "may well be the best Indiana Jones movie".
 The game's presentation and tone were also praised as fitting well with the rest of the franchise.
-Some criticized the pacing, particularly the extended early stay in Vatican City, for interrupting the flow of story.
-Critics widely praised Baker and the supporting cast's performances, and Harrison Ford used the game to voice his support for Baker and other video game performers on strike in 2025, protesting the use of artificial intelligence to duplicate their work.
+Some criticized the pacing, particularly the extended early stay in Vatican City, for interrupting the flow of the story.
+Rick Lane's review in The Guardian praised the story's political message and relevance, writing that it "acutely dissects far-right ideology as a whole, and actively explores how aspiring autocrats build their power on the bodies of disaffected young men".
+Critics widely praised Baker and the supporting cast's performances.
+Harrison Ford called Baker's performance as "brilliant", and used the game to voice his support for video game performers on strike in 2025, protesting the use of artificial intelligence to duplicate their work.